haciduru/abm-using-igraph/README.md

 The *citizens.on.nodes* list is later used to calculate guardianship level in and around any node.
 Note that a node of the igraph object corresponds to a street segment/subsegment in the real world.

 I don't really need the *offenders.on.nodes* list for now, but it is not computationally demanding.
 Therefore, I can keep it for later use.

+**functions.r**

+The functions.r file has all the functions that I need for this study.
+They are not many, and their names are self-explanatory.

+The *init.r.nodes* function creates a named list of street segments/subsegments (i.e., nodes) with a residential building.
+The *init.a.nodes* function creates a list of street segments/subsegments with any residential, commercial, industrial, or publicly owned building.
+These two functions are used to initialize the agents.